Frood-for-Thought/Ising_MCMC_Bacterial_Evolution_to_Antibiotics/README.md

 # Ising_MCMC_Bacterial_Evolution_to_Antibiotics
-WORK IN PROGRESS.
 A Markov Chain Monte Carlo Ising Model for Bacterial Evolution.
+Simulation to describe bacterial evolution to antibiotics along a food and drug gradient.

 ## Citation
 The work is made using the thesis "Simulated accelerated evolution by modeling the rapid fixation of bacteria along an antibiotic gradient":